-Meet the NWSDU team
+Meet the team

 Chris joined the Trust in November 2016.

-As well as her role as Director of Nursing, Chris is also the Director of the National Workforce Skills Development Unit and oversees the Trust's work on perinatal mental health.
+As well as her role as Director of Nursing, Chris is the Director of the National Workforce Skills Development Unit and oversees the Trust's work on perinatal mental health.

 Previously she had been the Dean of Healthcare Professions at Health Education England's north central and east London local office.

+Chris has over twenty years experience in the NHS, higher education and health policy.
 Her previous roles include Deputy Director of Education and Assistant Chief Nurse at Great Ormond Street, Programme Manager at the Department of Health, and Programme Director at the Royal College of Nursing.

 He spends way too much time and money indulging his favourite pastime of theatre in all its forms.